HOW TO GET GIGS

 Weddings and functions can prove very lucrative as a musician, whether playing solo or as a band.

 The nature of the events means there will usually be a bigger budget in place and the average wedding band can go out for very good money.
+If you’re thinking of setting one up, check out our guide on forming a function band.
 For more information, see the LMM blog for real world advice on what to charge as a musician.

 The strongest way to promote as a wedding band is definitely word-of-mouth.
 Once you have your first few gigs, you may well find yourself playing for other people that have seen you before and things can often snowball from there.